Artechy/Project_01/README.md

   - number of numeric strings and their total sum

 - Simple table showing word lengths and their frequency (visualized with stars *)

+Version 1 – Basic Solution

+The code is written in a simple way and some parts are longer than needed.
+Thats because I focused mainly on making sure the program works according to the assignment.

+File: main_basic.py

+Version 2 – Optimized Solution

+Later, I refactored the project into a more structured form and repeating code is reduced.
+The result is cleaner and easier to maintain.

+File: main_optimized.py